mykle1/MMM-EasyBack/README.md

 ## MMM-EasyBack

-The easiest way to use background/desktop pictures on your mirror.
+The easiest way to use background/desktop pictures or video on your mirror.

 Works by default with Hello-Lucy voice. https://github.com/mykle1/Hello-Lucy

-.jpg files, .png files, .gif files, Full Screen animated gifs (not recommended for Pi users)
+.jpg files, .png files, .gif files, MP4 files, Full Screen animated gifs (not recommended for Pi users)

 ## Where your background picture files go